leeweihanwickham/Sharp-PQ/README.md

 The range proofs are all in [range_proof/tests](range_proof/tests).
 Run `test_rangeproof.cpp` for (batch) range proofs for fixed ranges in the conjecture setting.
 Run `test_rangeproof_arbitrary.cpp` for (batch) range proofs for arbitrary ranges in the conjecture setting.
 Run `test_rangeproof_proveable.cpp` for (batch) range proofs for fixed ranges in the proveable setting.
 We currently only support ranges where the base is 2.
-For the evaluation of applications like confidential transactions and anonymous auctions, see `test_payment_check.cpp`.
+For the balance proof applied in confidential transactions, see `test_payment_check.cpp`.

 Parameters such as instance number, security level, range dimension, localization array, code rate are all adjustable.